 Buying a stand mixer: everything you need to know

-- balloon whisk - beat eggs, whip cream - great for getting air into the mixture
+- Balloon whisk - beat eggs, whip cream - great for getting air into the mixture

-- beater - fold together a cake batter of flour, butter, sugar and eggs and make icing and buttercream
+- Beater - fold together a cake batter of flour, butter, sugar and eggs and make icing and buttercream

-- dough hook - knead dough when making bread or pizza
+- Dough hook - knead dough when making bread or pizza

 A flexible beater will flex around the sides of the bowl so you don't have unmixed flour stuck to it after mixing.
 Another post-bake time saver.

 Another way of limiting mess, this will begin the mixing cycle at a slower pace, so you can add your remaining ingredients without too much splatter.

-And stand mixers can also double as food processors - like a mini food processor attachment for slicing vegetables and a chopper for dicing onion or chopping herbs.
+And stand mixers can also double as food processors - like a mini food processor attachment for slicing veg and a chopper for dicing onion or chopping herbs.
 Though these attachments often need to be bought separately.